leonard-seydoux/covseisnet/docs/source/auto_examples/plot_example_3.rst

 by the modulus of the spectrum (or a smooth version of it), and then applies the inverse Fourier transform to the traces.

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-17
+GENERATED FROM PYTHON SOURCE LINES 12-15

 .. code-block:: Python

-    import matplotlib.pyplot as plt

     import covseisnet as csn